 The procedures outlined in this subsection must be followed by any party wishing to file a formal objection to an application that has been posted by ICANN.
-These procedures are provided to applicants for reference and are intended to cover dispute resolution procedures generally.
-Each provider has its own rules and procedures that also must be followed when filing an objection.

-Should an applicant wish to file a formal objection to another gTLD application, it would follow these procedures.
+Should an applicant wish to file a formal objection to another gTLD application, it would follow these same procedures.

-All objections must be filed by the posted deadline date.
-Objections will not be accepted by the DRSPs after this date.

-- All objections must be filed in English. - Each objection must be filed separately.
-That is, if any objector wishes to object to several applications at the same time, the objector must file an objection and pay a filing fee for each application that is the subject of an objection.
-If an objector wishes to object to one application on different grounds, the objector must file an objection and pay a filing fee for each objection ground. - All objections must be filed with the appropriate DRSP.
-If an objection is filed with a DRSP other than the DRSP specified for the objection ground, that DRSP will promptly notify the objector of the error.
-The objector then has 5 calendar days after receiving that notification to file its objection with the appropriate DRSP. - Objections must be filed electronically and all interactions with the DRSPs during the objection process must be conducted online.
+- All objections must be filed electronically with the appropriate DRSP by the posted deadline date.
+Objections will not be accepted by the DRSPs after this date. - All objections must be filed in English. - Each objection must be filed separately.
+An objector wishing to object to several applications must file a separate objection and pay the accompanying filing fees for each application that is the subject of an objection.
+If an objector wishes to object to an application on more than one ground, the objector must file separate objections and pay the accompanying filing fees for each objection ground.